-Northern lights Exmoor Dark Sky Reserve tonight
+Northern lights in Exmoor Dark Sky Reserve tonight

 Kp 1 is well below the Kp 6-7 threshold needed for aurora to be visible from Exmoor Dark Sky Reserve.